Art Department Curriculum Guide

 Recommended support materials and revision guides

-At the start of both the AS and A2 parts of the course students are encouraged to purchase textbooks written specifically for this syllabus, and subscribe to the Politics Review magazine.
+At the start of both the AS and A2 parts of the course students are encouraged to purchase textbooks written specifically for this syllabus and subscribe to the Politics Review magazine.
 There will also be the opportunity to attend revision lectures led by experts in the field of Politics.
-In addition, students are encouraged to compile reference materials, read quality newspapers and other directed journals, watch and record appropriate documentaries and if possible have access to the internet.
-All of these resources will be discussed from the outset.
-The department is however very well resourced.
+In addition, students are encouraged to compile reference materials, read quality newspapers and

-Health & Social Care
+Health and Social Care

 The BTEC Health and Social Care course is designed to develop the knowledge, skills and understanding that underpin the National Occupational Standards in Health and Social Care.
 The course will prepare learners for employment in the sectors or for higher education.